 When she saw a half-grown alligator lying comatose on the bank of the marsh, she swam over to it and tried to rouse it.
 But she got no response.
-It's skin, like those of her children, had gone pale.
+Its skin, like those of her children, had gone pale.
 She nudged it a few times.
 Then she collapsed.

 When she awoke, it was morning.
 The light had changed.
 The breeze smelled clear.
 She felt the presence of a large alligator near her.
-She turned her head, which was hard, and saw an old, bull male.
+She turned her head, which was difficult to do, and saw an old, bull male.
 She knew him from long ago, another early settler of the marsh.
 Beyond him was another, smaller male, one of her sons.
 Now that she thought about it, he was also the bull's son.

 "I figured you would make it," said the old bull.

 "Momma," said her son.
 "I thought you were dead.
 You kept helping and helping everybody.
 You swam everywhere for days.
 And then you disappeared.
 And I found you.
 I thought you were dead."